naaszja/pod3-giphy-saga-project/README.md

 # Giphy Search and Favorites

+In this project you will need to utilize React, Redux, and Sagas and integrate them with a 3rd party API....all in a group project!

 ## Prerequisites

 Before you get started, make sure you have the following software installed on your computer: